Drums · Percussion

 Personnel

-Hideo Shiraki, drums · Takeru Muraoka, tenor saxophone & flute · Terumasa Hino, trumpet · Yuzuru Sera, piano · Hachiro Kurita, bass · Keiko Nosaka, koto · Kinuko Shurane, koto · Sachiko Miyamoto, bass koto
+Hideo Shiraki, drums · Takeru Muraoka, tenor saxophone & flute · Terumasa Hino, trumpet · Yuzuru Sera, piano · Hachiro Kurita, bass · Keiko Nosaka, koto · Kinuko Shirane, koto · Sachiko Miyamoto, bass koto

 The concept is simple: Japanese folk melodies and traditional songs reimagined as hard bop vehicles.
 The execution is considerably more interesting than the premise suggests.
 Shiraki and the band approach Sakura Sakura and its companions with genuine seriousness rather than novelty, finding the pentatonic cores of the melodies and building jazz forms around them that feel earned rather than imposed.